vipulnaik/diet-exercise-health/notes/things-to-investigate.md

 * Look into coronary artery calcium (CAC) / CT angiogram to be done at some point in the next 2-3 years.

-## Data analysis

-* Take a fresh look at my 23andme data

 ## Procedures